-The Democratic Republic of Congo procured sufficient LLINs to achieve 100% operational coverage of the targeted at risk population.
+The Democratic Republic of Congo procured sufficient ACTs, RDTs and LLINs to achieve 100% operational coverage of the targeted at risk population in 2021.
 The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO.
-The Democratic Republic of Congo has secured the resources required to sustain coverage of LLINs and RDTs in 2020.
-The country has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control Scorecard.
-The country is also showing leadership in malaria control through its participation in the High Burden High Impact approach.
+The Democratic Republic of Congo has secured the resources required to sustain coverage of LLINs, ACTs and RDTs in 2021.
+The country is also showing leadership in malaria control through its participation in the High Burden High Impact approach